nss-evening-web-development/curriculum/src/data/curriculum/client/week-14/simply-books-setup.md

 **_All CRUD concepts touched in topics above_**

-## Lab
+## Project
-In this lab, we want to get acclimated with the project template and get some things set up in prep for coding features next week.
-Below are a list of the items that you should complete prior to class on Monday evening:
+In this project, we want to get acclimated with the project template.
+Below is a list of the items that you should complete prior to beginning the project:

 ### 1. Google Authentication with Firebase
 - Complete "Starting the Project" on the Repo README